 If your pet has its favourite toys, make sure you put them in the carrier with it.
 Don’t forget to pack its food, chews, toys and blankets.

 Keep the car temperature to one in which you and the animal are comfortable.
-Ventilation probably won’t be a problem as if it’s a dog, they will want the window open.
+Ventilation probably won’t be a problem and if it’s a dog, they will want the window open.
 Warning: Don’t allow the dog to hang its head out the window when you are driving at 120 kph!

 If you are planning to send your pet by plane or in the truck, make sure that it has identification.
 Address tags for pets should provide contact details, the pet’s name and address…the new address.